Lil' Beethoven

 Lil' Beethoven is the nineteenth studio album by the American rock duo Sparks, released on October 14, 2002.
-Written and produced by members Ron and Russell Mael, the album was considered a radical musical departure from their recent work, which had been predominately electronic and beat-orientated in nature.
+Written and produced by brothers Ron and Russell Mael, the album marked a radical departure from the predominantly electronic, beat-driven sound that characterised much of their work during the 1980s and 1990s.

-On Lil' Beethoven, the duo downplayed rhythm and employed repetitive song structures reminiscent of minimalist music, as well as making extensive use of piano, choral voices, and orchestral sounds, with live drums and percussion only used sparingly.
-The duo have stated that despite the album's references to classical music, including composer Ludwig van Beethoven in its title and the use of symphonic textures, they did not set out to create a 'pseudo-classical' record, and that it was more an exercise in how big and aggressive they could sound with very basic elements.
+On Lil' Beethoven, Sparks largely abandoned conventional rhythm in favour of repetitive, loop-based song structures reminiscent of minimalist music.
+The arrangements employ piano, layered choral vocals, and orchestral textures, with live drums and percussion used sparingly.
+Despite the album's title and overt references to classical music, including allusions to composer Ludwig van Beethoven, the duo have stated that they did not intend to create a 'pseudo-classical' record, but rather an exercise in how big and aggressive they could sound with very basic elements.

 Upon its release, Lil' Beethoven received critical acclaim in the UK and the US, who praised its challenging and innovative sound, and helped to bring renewed interest in the band internationally.
 Sparks took an equally idiosyncratic approach to promoting the album live: the first half of the set consisted of the album performed in its entirety, with the band incorporating performance art and screen projections, followed by a more standard greatest hits set in the second half.
 Only one single, "Suburban Homeboy", was taken from the album.
 In 2004, a performance at the Södra Teatern in Stockholm, Sweden was filmed and released on DVD as Lil Beethoven - Live in Stockholm.